gdalle/phd-resources/_pages/tutorials/python.md

 ### Development environment

 My advice is to use [VSCode](../tutorials/vscode.md) along with its [Python extension](https://code.visualstudio.com/docs/languages/python).
 However, some people prefer coding in notebooks, in which case you will need to use [Jupyter](https://jupyter.org/), either with the classic notebook interface or with the more modern Jupyterlab IDE.
+For beginner developers, [JupyterLab Desktop](https://github.com/jupyterlab/jupyterlab-desktop) may provide an accessible all-in-one experience.

 ### Reproducible code